-- (c) When was the RTI Act enacted by the Government of India? - Ans. (a) The state level court called State Commission deals with the cases involving claims between Rs 20 lakh and Rs 1 crore. - (b) The enactment of COPRA led to the setting up of separate departments of Consumer Affairs in the Central and State Governments. - (c) The Government of India enacted the RTI Act in October 2005.
+- (c) When was the RTI Act enacted by the Government of India? - Ans. (a) The state level commission called State Commission deals with the cases involving claims between ₹ 1 crore and ₹ 10 crores. - (b) The enactment of COPRA led to the setting up of separate departments of Consumer Affairs in the Central and State Governments. - (c) The Government of India enacted the RTI Act in October 2005.